ucsb-cs184-f24/team10AlcTracker/team/LEARNING.md

 # Kevin's Background:

 My background is mostly C++ development (ML, computer graphics), as well as app development in CS156.
 I've done an internship which used Agile development with Scrum for project management.

+# Madison's Backround:
+As a 4th year CS major, I have dipped my toes into a lot of different languages.
+Put I primarily work in Python, C++ and Java, with some limited React expierence on the side.
+I am also familear with Agile devlopment from CS148 and CS156.